IntellyCode/sfp/README.md

 ## Usage
 To run the program create a /data and /output directories in the project directory.
 To the /data directory add your pdf file.
 Open the config.json file and adjust the pdf_path and output_path variables by changing only the file part.
 You can then run main.py using a python interpreter.

+## Troubleshooting

+- File Not Found: Ensure that the path to the PDF file is correct and that the file exists.
+- Dependency Issues: Verify that all required libraries are installed.
+    ```sh
+      pip install requirements.txt

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.